Free Budapest Walking Tour by JetSettingFools.com

 The view of Chain Bridge and Parliament from Castle Hill in Budapest, Hungary

+MAP.
 Before leaving the Buda Castle grounds, take in the sweeping views of Budapest.
-The scenic view encompasses Gellert Hill to the south and the Basilica and Parliament to the east.
-From the castle perch, visitors can see the length of the Danube River and the many bridges that cross it – including a phenomenal view of Chain Bridge.
+The vista encompasses Gellert Hill to the south and the Basilica and Parliament to the east.

 This completes our Budapest Castle Hill Walking Tour.
-Those who are ready for more can continue to our next walking tour of Budapest, Hungary: Gellert Hill.
+Those who are ready for more can continue to Gellert Hill.

-Note: There are several routes that lead from Castle Hill to Gellert Hill; the walk takes about 20 minutes.
+Note: There are several ways to get from Castle Hill to Gellert Hill and the walk takes about 30 minutes.
 Use this Map for the best route.
-It is also possible to hop on a Budapest tram and ride just two stops.
+It is also possible to hop on a Budapest tram and ride two stops.

-Gellert Hill is the tallest hill in central Budapest, standing at 771 feet.
-With a few top Budapest tourist attractions and amazing scenic viewpoints, we think trekking up Gellert Hill is one of the best free attractions in Budapest.
+Gellert is the tallest hill in central Budapest, standing at 771 feet.
+With a few top Budapest tourist attractions and amazing scenic viewpoints, we believe trekking up Gellert Hill is totally worth it.

-Top Tip: The sights are well-connected by hiking paths – and there are viewpoints and benches along the way.
-Although the paths are not clearly marked, they are almost all interconnecting.
-Just keep going up and you will eventually arrive at the Citadel.
+The sights are well-connected by hiking paths – and there are viewpoints and benches along the way.
+Although not clearly marked, the paths are almost all interconnecting and will eventually lead to the Citadel.

 Statue of St. Gellert